TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 - `MQTT_TOPIC`: A string variable that represents the MQTT topic.
 - `NUMBER_OF_TRACKS`: An integer variable that represents the number of tracks.
 - `TRACK_NUMBERS`: A pointer to an integer array that stores the track numbers.
-- `gilbertonTrackNumbers`: An integer array that stores the track numbers in the Gilbertonlocation.
+- `gilbertonTrackNumbers`: An integer array that stores the track numbers in the Gilberton location.
 - `pittsburghTrackNumbers`: An integer array that stores the track numbers in the Pittsburgh location.
 - `hobokenTrackNumbers`: An integer array that stores the track numbers in the Hoboken location.
 - `trackHeads`: A dynamically allocated integer array that stores the head positions of each track.